 Salaries are based on United Nations wage scales and range from $48,000 to $150,000 for the highest rank positions.
 Additionally, WTO offers an expatriate benefit package as well as Social Security coverage.
 Initial appointments are for two years.

-Presently, the IMF employs more than 2,700 staff from 148 countries.
+Presently, the IMF employs more than 2,400 staff from more than 160 countries.
 At least half of IMF staff are economists.
 For the economist, responsibilities include economic analysis of policy design and technical assistance to member countries.
 Positions are offered according to regions and/or financial departments.

 Additional professional positions outside the economic specialty are reserved for accountants, lawyers, writers, translators/interpreters and administrative officers.
 Support level positions are available for those interested in working their way up within the organization.
 Most positions require a graduate degree with a concentration in economics; however, degrees in statistics, business administration, finance, computer science, and mathematics are acceptable.
 Degrees in political science, sociology, international relations, and public administration are acceptable if you have supplemented these studies with an emphasis in economics.
 Compensation is based on education and experience, and the salary range depends on the field in which you are employed.